deestroy/SYSC-3010/README.md

 3. In command line go to the Server folder
 4. type: npm install express (this will install all dependencies)
 ### Running the Application
 1. Using our repository, clone the following files to the following Raspberry Pi's.
 Make sure the files are located in the same directory.
+The file for the Raspberry Pi Controller is under 'Controller'.

 | RPI Controller: | RPI Server: | RPI Display:             |
 |-----------------|-------------|--------------------------|